aatanasovdev/gutenberg-rss-feed/README.md

+# The WordPress Block code of this repository is outdated - follow the new approach explained in [https://developer.wordpress.org/](https://developer.wordpress.org/)

 ### Gutenberg -- RSS feed

 This is a WordPress plugin that registers a Gutenberg block.
 The block displays posts from an RSS feed.